university-of-york/uoy-design-patterns/src/pages/30-organisms.md

 ---

-<p class="lead">Organisms are groups of components which are grouped together in a certain way.
-For example, media objects in a certain layout makes a _gallery_.</p>
+<p class="lead">Organisms are groups of components which are grouped together in a certain way.</p>